Loraine Braham: Axing from the Country Liberal Party

 With the 2001 election on the distant horizon, Braham made clear her intention to run again.
 She was initially preselected by the Alice Springs branch of the Country Liberal Party for a third term in Braitling.
-However, the other decisions of the branch proved to be quite controversial – Elferink was dropped, and prominent Araluen hopeful Jodeen Carney was overlooked.
-As a result, Elferink wrote a letter to the party's Central Council complaining about the situation, reportedly suggesting that Braham had used proxy votes to stack the Alice Springs branch pre-selection committee, and that five delegates, instead of being elected, had been appointed by Stuart branch president, MP aspirant and Braham staffer Tony Bohning.
+However, the other decisions of the branch proved to be quite controversial—Elferink was dropped, and prominent Araluen hopeful Jodeen Carney was overlooked.
+As a result, Elferink wrote a letter to the party's central council complaining about the situation, reportedly suggesting that Braham had used proxy votes to stack the Alice Springs branch pre-selection committee, and that five delegates, instead of being elected, had been appointed by Stuart branch president, MP aspirant and Braham staffer Tony Bohning.

 The fallout from Elferink's letter was immense.
 On 25 November 2000, the CLP's central council held a closed-doors meeting, and in a very rare move that was dubbed "the Night of the Long Knives" by the Alice Springs News, overruled most of the Alice Springs branch's preselection decisions.
-Amidst a swath of other changes, the Council reinstated Elferink, selected Carney for Araluen, and overturned Braham's preselection.
+Amidst a swath of other changes, the council reinstated Elferink, selected Carney for Araluen, and overturned Braham's preselection.
 Peter Harvey, who had previously been chosen over Carney in Araluen, replaced Braham as CLP candidate in Braitling.
 In one sudden twist, Braham's career in the legislature appeared to be over.
-While the CLP had dropped sitting MPs before, Braham was the first sitting CLP minister to lose her preselection.
+While the CLP had dropped sitting MLAs before, Braham was the first sitting CLP minister to lose her preselection.

 Burke initially refused to comment on whether Braham would remain in the ministry while serving out her term.
-However, he sacked Braham from cabinet three days later, with her portfolios being given to backbencher Dr Richard Lim.
+However, he sacked Braham from cabinet three days later, with her portfolios being given to backbencher Richard Lim.
 Speculation then turned to Braham's future; specifically, whether she would contest the seat as an independent.
 She left the question open for more than two months, until Burke set a deadline—unless Braham announced her intentions by 7 February 2001, she would be banned from the CLP party room.
 On the day of the deadline, Braham resigned from the CLP, and announced that she would serve out her term as an independent.
-While it was briefly suggested that Braham would still resign at the election, potentially making way for Alice Springs Mayor Fran Kilgariff to run as an independent, it soon became clear that Braham intended to attempt to retain her seat.
+While it was briefly suggested that Braham would still retire at the election—potentially making way for Alice Springs mayor Fran Kilgariff to run as an independent—it soon became clear that Braham intended to attempt to retain her seat.